GafferHQ/gaffer/doc/source/Tutorials/BeginnerTutorial/index.md

 - Using an interactive renderer

 > Note :
-> This tutorial uses the Appleseed renderer, which comes with Gaffer.
+> This tutorial uses Appleseed, a free renderer included with Gaffer.
 While the Appleseed-specific nodes described here can be substituted with equivalents from Arnold or 3Delight, we recommend that you complete this tutorial using Appleseed before moving on to your preferred renderer.

 ## Starting a New Script ##